Responsibilities of Realtors

 Impress the New Homeowner with the Need to Learn How to Use dwellingLIVE

-dwellingLIVE is the Internet communications system Rosedale uses to enable residents to notify the gate of visitor and vendor.
+dwellingLIVE is the Internet communications system Rosedale uses to enable residents to notify the gate of visitors and vendors.
 It can be accessed in three different ways -- iPhone, Android Smartphone or using an online browser with your computer or tablet.
 Using dwellingLIVE, you can add guests or vendors (visitors), add a party list, restrict visitors, select the start and end dates of the visit, and view your visitor history.
 New buyers can find the instructions for using dwellingLIVE in the items listed under the Gate Access and Safety menu tab on the Master HOA Website (https://www.rosedalemasterhoa.com/dwellinglive).

 Inform New Residents of Rosedale's Welcoming Process

-The Welcoming Committee needs you help in identifying new homeowners in a timely manner.
+The Welcoming Committee needs your help in identifying new homeowners in a timely manner.
 Please notify the us by sending the name, address, phone number, email address and the date they will be moving in to communications@RosedaleMHOA.com.

 Once we are notified of the sale, the new homeowner should expect to receive a visit from their HOA's Welcome Representative within a week or so.
 This rep will provide them with a print Welcome Package of materials to help them get settled in the community.
 Contact information for key players in the community will be made available.
 The Welcome Rep can continue to be a resource to answer questions.
 If the new residents do not get a visit from the Welcome Rep, they can use the Contact Us menu tab to let us know.

-Working with a Buyer
+Working with Potential Buyers

-Introduce Buyers to the Master HOA Website
+Introduce Potential Buyers to the Master HOA Website

 Introduce the new buyer to the Rosedale Master HOA Website (https://www.rosedalemasterhoa.com) and help them to bookmark it on their computer for future reference.
 Encourage them to take the time to read all of the items under the Overview menu tab to familiarize them with the Master HOA, the covenants and the resources in the community.
 Let them know that they can use the Contact Us menu tab (https://www.rosedalemasterhoa.com/contact-us) to help them with any questions they have.